jendahorak/baruah-webx-book/dp-poznamky.md

 init - behaviour that will happen at the initialisation update - behaviour that happens when component or its data undergoes a change

+## Physics and User Interaction in A-frame

+entities wrap components that create compelx object in 3D scene.

+out of the box entities (primitives) entities of our own composed of custom components build with aframe extensibility of A-frame is not libmited to entities and compoentns

+Game Engines vs Three + Aframe

+- game engines inherently have physics systems in them (kinematics)
+- extensibility of Aframe due to others peoples work is good